verbeekgerard/evoluting-universe/README.md

 ```
 mvn package
 ```
-This wil create a JAR file in the target directory.
+This will create a JAR file in the target directory.
 Start the JAR file with the command:

 ```
 java -jar /path/to/jar/planet-manager-<VERSION>.jar
 ```
 This will start the planet manager (default on port 9100).
 After the Planet Manager is started you can start as much planets as you want.
-They wil be found by the Discovery and the Planet Manager wil start the planets.
+The planets will be found by the Discovery and the Planet Manager will start the planets.